hvernhes/SnowCrash/level11/ressources/readMe.md

    - Command injection is possible through backticks or shell operators

 ### III - Exploitation Steps
+Since the script is running a `server` on port `5151`, we can use **Netcat** to connect to it and exploit the command injection vulnerability.

 1. **Verify Privilege Escalation:**
 	```bash